WerDei/Biome-Replacer/README.md

 ## Features

 - **Easy configuration:** Simple properties file with intuitive syntax
+- **Designed for datapacks** Configure Terralith or other worldgen packs with ease\*
+- **(Limited) mod integration:** Remove biomes from a mod that has no configuration of its own\*\*
 - **Server-side:** No client installation needed (unless you want to use it in singleplayer, of course!)
 - **High availability:** From 1.18.2 up to the most current Minecraft version, all equally supported
 - **Negligible performance impact:** Runs only once on world start, does not slow down the generation
-- **Biome Tag support:** Replace entire biome categories at once
-- **Per Dimension overrides:** Target specific biomes in specific dimensions helpful for custom datapack dimensions
-- **TerraBlender integration:** Remove biomes from a mod that has no configuration of its own

-## Caveats

-Please note that Biome Replacer **cannot change terrain shape**.
+\*Please note that Biome Replacer **cannot change terrain shape**.
 This means that it's impossible to change oceans to land, create ocean-only worlds, etc.

-The only currently supported biome libraries are TerraBlender & Blueprint, so you won't be able to change Biolith biomes, for example.
-Still, BR should work fine alongside most world generation mods.
+\*\*The only currently supported biome libraries are TerraBlender & Blueprint, so you won't be able to change Biolith biomes, for example.
+Still, BR should not break, and will work fine alongside most world generation mods.

 ## Setup

 1. Install the mod, then run your client/server once to generate configuration file
 2. Find `biome_replacer.properties` in the `config` folder
 3. Add your replacement rules (see examples below), then load up the world

+If you made any mistakes, you will see warnings in chat.
+Check for typos in your biome IDs, and try again.

 Tip: on client, you don't deed to restart the game every time you change your rules, you can simply leave and enter the world again.